Best wedding music: the ultimate classical music choices for your wedding ceremony

 Organ music for the entrance of the bride: the wedding processional for walking down the aisle

 Handel’s ‘Arrival of the Queen of Sheba’ is a majestic classic, and nothing says 'the bride is a queen' quite like this piece.
-Be aware, however, that Handel’s ‘Arrival of the Queen of Sheba’ is tricky to play for organists, so beware.
+Be aware, however, that this is a tricky piece for organists to perform, so beware.
 If you've got an organist lined up for your church wedding, make sure you attend a few services before you plan the music.
 That way, you can get a sense of what type of music they usually play – and, to be frank, whether they're any good!

 You don’t have to go for Wagner’s ‘Bridal Chorus’ (‘Here comes the bride’), although it can easily be timed by the organist to end suitably when the bride reaches the altar.
 This is something always worth bearing in mind when planning your wedding music – how long are the pieces and will you have any awkward moments of waiting around or having to rush through?
 Both are best avoided.

-If you've got a trumpeter to hand, Jeremiah Clarke’s Trumpet Tune is a fun addition to any set of wedding music.
+If you've got a trumpeter to hand, Jeremiah Clarke’s Trumpet Voluntary is a fun addition to any set of wedding music.
 It's often misattributed to Henry Purcell, so you may be familiar with it under a different – and incorrect – name.
 It's also known as the 'Prince of Denmark's March' and Charles and Diana included it in their wedding music selection.
+We also included it in our survey of the best trumpet music.

 The 'Alla Hornpipe' from Handel’s Water Music (Suite No. 1) is also a jolly addition to a wedding music programme.
 If it's majesty you're after, this has it in spades.
 How about hiring a trumpeter to provide the melodic line for this piece or Jeremiah Clarke's Trumpet Tune?